FrameOS/frameos-docs/docs/intro.md

 FrameOS is currently in beta.
 Things are broken, and breaking changes happen all the time.
 It is not yet ready for production use.

-Yet if you're the adventurous type, please do try it out, and contribute back.
+If you're the adventurous type, please do try it out, and help out.
 We're missing all sorts of apps and overlays for example.

 ## Why?